ezwang8/athletic_sales_analysis/README.md

 4. **Sales Trends by Day and Week:** Adjust the focus to invoice date to determine which days and weeks had the the highest sales of women's athletic footwear.

 ## Summary of Findings
-This analysis revealed the following key insights in athletic clothing market:
+This analysis revealed the following key insights in the athletic clothing market:
 - The top-selling region were primarily in metropolitan areas.
 Including New York, San Francisco, and Miami.
 - West Gear, Food Locker, and Kohl's were leading the market for women's athletic footwear, with significant sale numbers compared to the other competitors.
 - Day-of-week trends showed higher sales during weekends.
 Weekly trends showed seasonal peaks during major sports events, especially during Mid-December and Mid-July.